 Aggressive Buying Tactics

-Once the savvy investor has identified a target market, they begin an aggressive campaign to get rental units for a good price.
+Once the investor has identified a target market, they begin an aggressive campaign to get rental units for a good price.
 Obtaining a high ROI starts with making a smart purchase.
-Typically the savvy investor is not afraid to purchase units that are otherwise discarded due to their condition.
+Typically the successful investor is not afraid to purchase units that are otherwise discarded due to their condition.
 Short sales, foreclosures, sheriff auctions, estate sales, and investor portfolio liquidation should all be utilized along with conventional methods.

 The best real estate opportunities for an investor will be properties that a conventional home buyer would not buy due to condition.
-The savvy investor does not try to get by on the bare minimum when making improvements.
+The successful investor does not try to get by on the bare minimum when making improvements.
 The second part of the ROI equation starts with knowing what improvements will optimize the rental value.
 High quality tenants will want newer appliances, an updated kitchen, and a good bathroom.
 When deciding between hardwood floors and carpet, savvy investors will spend the extra money for hardwood floors.
 The target market will typically be a mix of high and low quality tenants.
 Savvy investors want their property to stand out to the high quality tenants.

-Another area where savvy investors feel their money is well spent is marketing.
+Another area where successful investors feel their money is well spent is marketing.
 An effective Realtor will rent a property to a high quality tenant with speed and efficiency.
 Investors can use any one of the several websites and venues available to find tenants directly.
-Savvy investors find that an effective agent will find good tenants that can pay top rental prices for good units.
+Successful investors find that an effective agent will find good tenants that can pay top rental prices for good units.
 Never put a tenant in a property without a full background check.